 You say, "You mean when I've just heard terrible news, like these men did, I don't have to fall apart?
 That's not inevitable?"
-No, not if you know the person these men knew.
-And not if you do what Jesus calls these men to do.

-First, the negative assignment.
-Do not be troubled.
-Then the positive.
+No, not if you know the One who is the way.
+Do not be troubled, He says.
+Then He who is the way gives a positive assignment.